zanppa/fg-haptic/README.md

 - Logitech Driving Force GT wheel (Linux)
   * Supports only constant forces
-  * Really has 1 axis only, but calims to have 2
+  * Really has 1 axis only, but claims to have 2

 - Logitech Wingman Force 3D (Linux)
   * Supports only constant forces